 You may be eligible for individual unemployment benefits if you cannot work due to your service-connected disability.
-This special program allows Veterans to receive the benefits of a 100 percent VA disability rating even if their combined rating is not rated at 100%.
+This unique program allows Veterans to receive the benefits of a 100 VA disability rating even if their combined rating is not 100%.

-You will need to provide information about your military service, service-connected disabilities, and current employment status.
+You must provide information about your military service, service-connected disabilities, and employment status.
 You will also need to submit medical evidence to support your claim.

 Once your form is complete, you must submit it to the VA.
 You can do this by mail, fax, or online through the eBenefits portal.